sjkimlab/Code_Publication/mRNAdegradation2024/Ecoli_geneExpression_TASEP_vSH/README.md

 # Ecoli_geneExpression_TASEP

-Ecoli_geneExpression_TASEP is a matlab application created to simulate RNAP transcription and analyze the resulting simulated datasets.
+Ecoli_geneExpression_TASEP is a matlab application to simulate transcription, translation, and RNA degradation in the presence of premature transcription termination and to analyze the simulated datasets.

 In order to run this program you must have either MATLAB installed or MATLAB Runtime installed.
 The MATLAB runtime does not require the user to have a MATLAB license.